 Play the Best Deck

-The easiest way to reach Mythic in Standard is to simply play the best possible deck.
+The easiest way to reach Mythic in Constructed is to simply play the best possible deck.
 Don’t make excuses like:

 - Everybody plays this deck, so I don’t like it.